“The beautiful woman” genre of Chinese painting

 Throughout the history of Chinese art, painters never tired of adopting beautiful female figures as the subject of their depictions.
-With a stable political structure, flourishing economy and prosperous culture, the genre of “beautiful women painting” (meirenhua) enjoyed high popularity and reached significant achievement in the Tang dynasty (618-907).
+With a stable political structure, flourishing economy, and prosperous culture, the genre of “beautiful women painting” (meirenhua) enjoyed high popularity and reached significant achievement in the Tang dynasty.

-In the middle section (below), a third palace lady rendered in hierarchal scale (depicted larger because of her higher status) is followed by a maidservant holding a long-handled fan.
+In the middle section, a third palace lady rendered in a hierarchal scale (depicted larger because of her higher status) is followed by a maidservant holding a long-handled fan.
 She gazes at a red flower that she holds in her hand and prepares to adorn her hair with it.
 A crane passes in front of the lady.

-In the Tang dynasty a voluptuous body represented the ideal of feminine beauty.
+In the Tang dynasty, a voluptuous body represented the ideal of feminine beauty.
 Zhou Fang’s portrayals of court ladies in the scroll are characterized by round faces and plump figures.
-Their eyebrows are painted in the shape of butterfly wings and they display slender eyes, full noses and small, cherry-like mouths.
-Their hair style is done in a high bun adorned with delicate gold ornaments and artificial blossoms such as peonies or lotuses.
-The ladies’ fair complexion comes from white pigment that was applied to their skin.
+Their eyebrows are painted in the shape of butterfly wings and they display slender eyes, full noses, and small, cherry-like mouths.
+Their hairstyle is done in a high bun adorned with delicate gold ornaments and artificial blossoms such as peonies or lotuses.
+The ladies’ fair complexion comes from the white pigment that was applied to their skin.

 Under Zhou’s brush, the plump bodies, facial traits, fair complexions, distinctive garments, and rich adornments together express the particular sense of the beauty and extravagance associated with aristocratic women of the Tang dynasty, and at the same time demonstrate broader aesthetic preferences for feminine beauty during this period.
 The artist’s contemporaries tended to favor similar portrayals of women—who functioned as symbols of the wealth and culture of the Tang dynasty, traditionally considered one of the most prosperous and cultivated in the history of China.